sindresorhus/sindresorhus.github.com/data/apps/plash.md

   'Older Versions': https://github.com/sindresorhus/Plash#download
 ---

 This enables you to have a highly dynamic desktop wallpaper.
 You could display your favorite news site, Facebook feed, or a random beautiful scenery photo.
-The use-cases are limitless.
+The use cases are limitless.
 You could even set an animated GIF as wallpaper.

 #### FAQ

-##### Command+C doesn't work in the website
+##### Command+C doesn't work on the website

 This is a macOS 12 bug.
 It's fixed in macOS 13.